Dana Gould: Career

 Gould provided the voice for the title character in the U.S. versions of the Gex video game series and the U.K. version of the first game.
 Gould, with his frequent writing partner Rob Cohen, wrote the majority of the jokes for the games.
 Gould also voiced Hi Larious in Father of the Pride.

 He was a regular contributor to the Adam Carolla radio show where he did impressions of Huell Howser.
 He appears occasionally on The Adam Carolla Show podcast.
 The first episode of Gould's own podcast The Dana Gould Hour was made available on iTunes on January 31, 2012.
 Recurring guests include comedians like Eddie Pepitone, and each episode revolves around a singular theme.
 Currently, a new episode of The Dana Gould Hour is released about every two months.

 In 2010, he appeared in live action on the Family Guy episode "Brian Writes a Bestseller."

 In 2013, Gould appeared with Melinda Hill and Scott Shriner in an episode of the web series Romantic Encounters.
 He also frequently performs live shows with comedian Arden Myrin as "The Tinkle Twins."

 In 2014, Gould participated as a comedian on Playboy's "Foursome: Walk of Shame" where he joined other comedians in making fun of the program's contestants.

 In 2016, Gould created the IFC comedy horror series Stan Against Evil, featuring the talent of John C. McGinley, Janet Varney, and Nate Mooney.
 Gould also appears as the character Kevin, a quirky gravedigger and love interest of Stan's daughter Denise.

 Since 2021, Gould has starred in Hanging with Doctor Z, a talk show on YouTube reminiscent of The David Letterman Show, Space Ghost Coast to Coast, and The Tonight Show Starring Johnny Carson, among others.
-The episodes run between 8 and 13 minutes long and feature Gould in full Dr. Zaius makeup from Planet of the Apes while interviewing a bevy of his comedian, actor, and musician friends as guests, with frequent references to especially '70s and '80s entertainers.
-His musician sidekick, "Rusty Steel" (à la Paul Shaffer on The David Letterman Show), is played by Paul Greenberg.
-The show has been funded partially by Kickstarter and partially by Gould and began its third season in January 2024.

 Personal life

-Gould currently lives in Los Angeles.
+Gould lives in Los Angeles.
 In 2000 he married Sue Naegle, former President of HBO Entertainment.
 The couple separated in 2014 and divorced in 2015.
 They have three daughters.
 Gould remarried in 2022 to Kat Aagesen, a writer and co-editor of the defunct website, malt-review.com.